How to Create Content Faster without Losing Your Mind

 SHARE

-At critical points in the year, B2B marketing teams push hard to create more content.
+At critical points in the year, B2B marketing teams push hard on content creation.
 To support major campaigns or upcoming launches, content marketers need to crank out blog posts, guidebooks, infographics, videos, and email nurture campaigns.
 The frenzied pace is never fun.
-So how can marketing teams create content faster without sacrificing quality—or their sanity?
+Marketing teams are trying to figure out how to create content faster without sacrificing quality—or their sanity.

-It might be the most frequently asked question by B2B content marketers in 2022.
+It might be the most frequently asked question by B2B content marketers.
 They’re feeling the pressure to create more stuff, driven by buyers’ growing appetite for digital content.
-Netline’s 2022 State of B2B Content Consumption and Demand Report for Marketers found that over the past 24 months, content consumption increased an incredible 33% compared to 2019.
+Netline’s 2024 State of B2B Content Consumption and Demand Report for Marketers found that year over year, content consumption increased 14.3% in 2024—bringing the total increase in content consumption to an incredible 77% compared to 2019.

 1. Pause for a moment to reaffirm your objectives and primary target audience.